William V, Prince of Orange: Stadtholder

 William V assumed the position of stadtholder and Captain-General of the Dutch States Army on his majority in 1766.
 However, he allowed the Duke of Brunswick to retain a large influence on the government with the secret Acte van Consulentschap.
 On 4 October 1767 in Berlin, Prince William married Princess Wilhelmina of Prussia, the daughter of Augustus William of Prussia, niece of Frederick the Great and a cousin of George III.
 (He himself was George III's first cousin).
 He became an art collector and in 1774 his Galerij Prins Willem V was opened to the public.

 The position of the Dutch during the American War of Independence was one of neutrality.
 William V, leading the pro-British faction within the government, blocked attempts by pro-American, and later pro-French, elements to drag the government to war in support of the Franco-American alliance.
 However, things came to a head with the Dutch attempt to join the Russian-led League of Armed Neutrality, leading to the outbreak of the Fourth Anglo-Dutch War in 1780.
-In spite of the fact that Britain was engaged in fighting on several fronts, the war went badly for the poorly prepared Dutch, leading to the loss of Sint Eustatius and Nagapattinam.
+In spite of the fact that Britain was engaged in fighting on several fronts, the war went badly for the Dutch, leading to the loss of the undefended Caribbean island of Sint Eustatius, a major supplier of contraband arms to the Americans, as well as Nagapattinam.
 Scandals like the Brest Affair undermined belief in the Dutch navy.
 The stadtholderian regime and the Duke of Brunswick were suspected of treason in the matter of the loss of the Barrier fortresses.
 The deterioration of the prestige of the regime made minds ripe for agitation for political reform, like the pamphlet Aan het Volk van Nederland, published in 1781 by Joan van der Capellen tot den Pol.